mjhea0/awesome-fastapi/README.md

 ### Admin

 - [FastAPI Admin](https://github.com/fastapi-admin/fastapi-admin) - Functional admin panel that provides a user interface for performing CRUD operations on your data.
+Currently only works with the Tortoise ORM.
+- [Piccolo Admin](https://github.com/piccolo-orm/piccolo_admin) - A powerful and modern admin GUI, using the Piccolo ORM.
 - [SQLAlchemy Admin](https://github.com/aminalaee/sqladmin) - Admin Panel for FastAPI/Starlette that works with SQLAlchemy models.

 ### Auth